 The BaseNetwork class contains a large number of methods, but only a relatively small number will be of interest to application developers.
-Most of the remaining methods are used primarily within other GridPACKTM modules to implement higher level capabilities.
+The remaining methods are used primarily within other GridPACK modules to implement higher level capabilities.
 This document will focus on calls that are likely to be used by application developers.